 Arguably the most important category of testing, long-term operational stress testing exercises all critical system functions at peak conditions.
 This requires python and/or BASH driven automation that accelerates the product’s operations in order to simulate field usage over its intended lifecycle.

 This test is then performed with the unit in an elevated environment of 50°C to challenge the system’s thermal management mechanism.
 This test also integrates an EV simulator, completing an end-to-end operation that simulates charge cycling as done by vehicles in the field.
 Meanwhile, the secondary functions of the system (such as display outputs, LED lighting and even the chime-outputting speakers) cycle outputs at maximum stress conditions.

-The tests conducted at the ChargePoint Advanced Test Facility allow our cross-functional engineering teams to develop products that are safe and reliable despite the intense mechanical, environmental and operational stress they may experience out in the field over their intended lifecycles.
-Risks identified through testing are assessed by severity, detectability and probability to determine an expected user impact that then justifies an appropriate timeline for mitigation.
+The tests conducted at the ChargePoint Advanced Test Facility allow our cross-functional engineering teams to develop products that are safe and reliable despite the intense mechanical, environmental, and operational stress they may experience out in the field over their intended lifecycles.
+Risks identified through testing are assessed by severity, detectability, and probability to determine an expected user impact that then justifies an appropriate timeline for mitigation.

-This multimillion dollar, state-of-the-art test facility makes our commitment to product integrity loud and clear.
+This multimillion-pound, state-of-the-art test facility makes our commitment to product integrity loud and clear.
 Investing in in-house testing means we are able to both conduct a wider array of tests and achieve statistical significance more easily for each test.
 Vendors that opt to outsource testing to third party labs (for cost-saving purposes) simply cannot say the same.

 Our test facility keeps scaling with new equipment—this past year, we added a high-load hydraulic vibration system, a dust chamber, and a salt fog chamber.
 Our facility's resources, combined with our increasingly ambitious product objectives, foster an environment for system test that's hard to find elsewhere.

 Experience our in-house test facility as if you were there: